What damage can not having gutters cause?

+As an expert in home maintenance and repair, I have seen firsthand the damage that can occur when a house does not have proper gutters.
+Many homeowners may not realize the importance of gutters, but they play a crucial role in protecting your home from water damage.
 Without gutters, water has nowhere to go but down, directly to the foundation.
-Accumulating around this area can cause very serious problems, such as water damage, cracks, arches and possible flooding in the basement.
-The purpose of having gutters and downspouts is to prevent rain from spreading all over the place.
-Without them, heavy downpours would bathe the entire exterior of your house uncontrollably.
+This can lead to serious problems such as water damage, cracks, arches, and even flooding in the basement.
+The purpose of gutters and downspouts is to prevent rain from spreading all over the place.

 Leave Message